-The City has temporarily suspended its monthly drop-off program, but residents can use Advanced Disposal's curbside electronic recycling program, through which residents call at least one day before their garbage day to have electronics picked up.
+The City offers a monthly drop-off program, and residents can use Advanced Disposal's curbside electronic recycling program, through which residents call at least one day before their garbage day to have electronics picked up.
 This program requires one sticker per large item.
 More information

-The Wheaton Police Department serves as a dropoff station for the proper disposal of unwanted medicines.
+The Wheaton Police Department no longer serves as a dropoff station for the proper disposal of unwanted medicines.
 However, you can bring them to the DuPage County Sheriff's office or several other Police Departments.
 More information

 Also, see information about recycling all types of books.
 More information